 Prior to the following year, students visit other classrooms, to familiarise them with a new setting and photo boards are created to assist these students with a smooth transition to the next year level.

 A buddy system operates throughout the school and ‘buddy classes’ meet on a regular basis to join in a curriculum activity planned by teachers.
 It is wonderful to see the older students working with the younger students.
+Our Year 6 students are especially keen to meet their Foundation Buddies and build relationships with them throughout the year.

 Students are given opportunities for orientation days, from year level to year level, with three orientation days organised during Term 4 with one day for students to meet their new teacher and peers for the following year.